XRPLF/rippled/src/ripple/overlay/MessageScheduler.md

 At times, our server needs to communicate with its peers: sending them transactions, proposals, and validations, or requesting data.
-We need a component to facilitate this communication that balances a number of concerns.
+We need a component to facilitate this communication that balances concerns including throughput, congestion, and prioritization.

 ## Motivation

 The existing architecture for communication is designed for this pattern:

-- Senders build fixed size `PeerSet`s holding a subset of connected peers and send messages to those peers whenever they want.
+- Each sender builds a fixed size `PeerSet` holding a subset of connected peers and sends messages to those peers whenever they want.
-- Receivers are singletons and all responses of a given message type are delivered to the same receiver.
+- Each receiver is a singleton and all responses of a given message type are delivered to the same receiver.

 In the existing architecture,
-if you want to add a new component that sends an existing message type and thus receives an existing message type, then you must find some way to divert responses to your messages away from the existing singleton receiver.
+if we want to add a new component that sends an existing message type and thus receives an existing message type, then we must find some way to divert responses to our messages away from the existing singleton receiver.
-Typically, that means attaching an identifier to the request that is copied to the response, and reserving a subset of those identifiers for your component, so when they are spotted in a response, the dispatcher knows to forward them to your component.
+Typically, that means attaching an identifier to the request that is copied to the response, and reserving a subset of those identifiers for our component, so that when they are spotted in a response, the dispatcher knows to forward them to our component.
 Only two existing response types have this feature:
 `TMLedgerData` and `TMGetObjectByHash`.
-For responses now and in the future that have this feature, we want to relieve senders from the responsibility of managing request IDs.
+For these responses, and others we may add with this feature, we want to relieve senders from the responsibility of managing request IDs.
-We want to let them just send a messsage with a receiver callback.
+We want to let them just send a messsage with an arbitrary receiver callback.

+In the existing architecture,
+a sender is not notified when peers in its `PeerSet` disconnect, becoming unavailable to receive messages or respond to any outstanding requests.
+It is up to the sender to detect this condition, add new connected peers to its set, and timeout oustanding requests.
+We want to relieve senders from these responsibilities.

 In the existing architecture,
 `PeerSet` starts with small subset of connected peers, typically two,